-Although Ihad read in the local papers about the inhuman death sentence afforded a Negro man charged with robbery, it was your editorial on Sept.
-25, 1966, that finally sufficiently motivated us to intercede in this case.
+Although I had read in the local papers about the inhuman death sentence afforded a Negro man charged with robbery, it was your editorial on Sept, 25, 1966, that finally sufficiently motivated us to intercede in this case.
 We are now the attorneys for Edward Boykin, and fully intend to take his case to the United States Supreme Court to demonstrate that a death sentence on a charge of robbery is a cruel and inhuman punishment in violation of the Eighth Amendment to the United States Constitution.
-Donald A. Jelinek Staff Counsel Lawyers Constitutional Defense To the Editor:
+Donald A. Jelinek Staff Counsel Lawyers Constitutional Defense Committee To the Editor:

 I've been reading your Courier which is a fine newspaper.
-It seem tome that a lot of this news is a fake about people beening evicted.
-There are some that have been, not as many newspapers and magazines tell the truthabout the facts.
+It seem to me that a lot of this news is a fake about people beening evicted.
+There are some that have been, not as many newspapers and magazines tell the truth about the facts.
 Game of the Week

-BY ALONZO CHANEY

-Abrams took advantage of a Hayes

-mistake early in the first quarter by recovering a fumble on the Hayes eightyard line.
-It took three plays for the

-Devils to score--a five-yard run by

-lights water and bath with 79 acers with this over 18 months to people who have
+I trust that your reporter might be

 I have a farm with six rooms with

+lights water and bath with 79 acers with

+good farmland rent free.
+I've offered

+this over 18 months to people who have

-I trust that your reporter might be able to find a family that really need a place to live.
-My place is 25 miles from Birmingham, city of Odenville.
-The farm is almost self suporting.
+able to find a family that really need a place to live.
+My place is 25 miles from Birmingham, city of Odenville, The farm is almost self suporting.
 I would like a large family.
 I can be reached by have Kill My Spirite.
-I hate to go to the phone 254-3615, address 922 13th St. N..
-Apt.
+I hate to go to the phone 254-3615, address 922 13th St. N., Apt.
 C, Birmingham, Ala.

 This offer goes for anyone in the South, included Mexicans Indains and Cubans if you can't find any Negroes.

 Willie Henderson Birmingham

 To the Editor: